lmiller1990/electic/posts/[draft]Introduction_to_Events_in_ReactVR.md

 If you typed everything correctly, refreshing `localhost:8081/vr` should show:

 SS: view_1
+SS: react-events-details

 Moving your cursor in and our of the view should print `enter` and `leave` messages in your console.
+The border should also become red.

 ### `onMove`